Vic Mignogna: Legal battles and sexual harassment allegations

 In January 2019, allegations of homophobia and sexual harassment against Mignogna emerged on Twitter via the MeToo movement, coinciding with the English release of Dragon Ball Super: Broly, which features his voice work.
 The claims, some dating to his 1989 career start, alleged nonconsensual hugging and kissing of fans, including minors.
 Voice actresses Monica Rial and Jamie Marchi accused him of harassing them.
 Mignogna denied the allegations and expressed regret for any discomfort from his interactions.

 On January 22, 2019, Tammi Denbow, executive director of employee relations at Sony Pictures, started an internal investigation based on reports from Rial, two female fans, and a former Funimation employee.
-The investigation ended a week later, and Funimation announced it would not hire Mignogna for future productions.
+The investigation ended a week later with Mignogna's dismissal, and Funimation announced it would not hire Mignogna for future productions.
 On February 5, Rooster Teeth cut ties with him.
 On February 11, Funimation recast his role as the Executive in The Morose Mononokean.
 Multiple anime conventions removed him from their guest lists.

 At Bak-Anime 2019 and in a Twitter post, Mignogna expressed regret for unintended discomfort and denied malicious intent.
-His supporters started a crowdfunding campaign called “Vic Kicks Back,” which raised over $262,000 for his legal defense.
+His supporters started a crowdfunding campaign called "Vic Kicks Back," which raised over $262,000 for his legal defense.
 On Twitter, Mignogna confirmed retaining a law firm for legal action and stated surplus funds would go to the Salvation Army Dallas Domestic Violence Abuse Shelters.
-Mignogna filed a million-dollar lawsuit for defamation, tortious interference, and civil conspiracy against Funimation, Rial, Marchi, and Rial’s fiancé Ron Toye in Tarrant County District Court.
+Mignogna filed a million-dollar lawsuit for defamation, tortious interference, and civil conspiracy against Funimation, Rial, Marchi, and Rial's fiancé Ron Toye in Tarrant County District Court.
 Funimation denied Mignogna's allegations in a June 12, 2019, response.